Historic City Hall

 Historic City Hall is located at 3980 Rocklin Road.

-Historic City Hall houses the City Attorney’s Office, as well as Housing and Code Compliance.
+Historic City Hall houses the Code Compliance department.

 Adolf Pernu, owner of Rocklin’s early 20th Century California Granite Company, built the City Hall in 1912 as a company store for his employees.
 The 1912 date is inscribed in a granite frontispiece over the front entrance.